-In the 12-dog race there will be mandatory minimum layover of five hours plus differential at the Trail Center Checkpoint.
+In the 12-dog race there will be mandatory minimum layover of four hours plus differential at the Trail Center Checkpoint.
 Maximum layover will be six and a half hours plus differential.
 Boxing of dogs will not be allowed during the mandatory layover.

 In the 8-dog race there will be a mandatory minimum layover of three hours plus differential at the Trail Center Checkpoint.
 Maximum layover will be four hours plus differential.
 Boxing of dogs will be at the discretion of the Race Marshall.

 There will not be a mandatory veterinary exam during the layover.

 Each musher must sign in and out personally from the Trail Center checkpoint.

 Dogs may be dropped from a team only at the official checkpoint at Trail Center.

 Any musher leaving his/her team at a checkpoint may do so only if a handler stays with the dogs.
 Boxed dogs may be left unattended.